How to Live with an Open Heart and Not Get Hurt

 Let go of these stories because you are innocent.
 Aren’t all innocents worthy and deserving of love?

 When you begin to operate from a state of innocence, and dis-identify with your story, there is no other option but to love.
 There is no other option but to expand into the Oneness that we often talk about in yoga.
-Yoga-being union.
-Union with all things.
-Divine union.
-The infinite expansion of love.
+Yoga means union with all things- divine union.
+I also like to think of it as an Infinite expansion of Love.
 It is from this state of being that vulnerability becomes our strength.
 We can live with an open heart without fear because there is no scarcity mentality.
 There is nothing to get and nothing to take away.

 With this state of Self- Love and Self-Expansion, naturally comes self-care.
 Relationships that serve us become stronger and relationships that no longer serve us fall away.